roburrq/php-lab-one/dev-env-setup.md

 2. [Download MAMP](https://www.mamp.info/en/downloads/) (Recommended) - It works on both Windows and Mac operating systems and

-   comes installed with MySQL, PhpMyAdmin.
+   and once installed you will have PHP, MySQL and PhpMyAdmin ready on your machine.

    *NOTE:* You can go to [MAMP for Mac](http://documentation.mamp.info/en/MAMP-Mac/) or [MAMP for Windows](http://documentation.mamp.info/en/MAMP-Windows/) for full documentation.

    Step 1 - Install the downloaded MAMP

-   Step 2 - Launch MAMP and `Start Servers`, you should see Apache and MySQL Servers running as seen below
+   Step 2 - Launch MAMP and click `Start Servers`, you should see Apache and MySQL Servers running as seen below

    ![Alt text](https://github.com/Sunnepah/php-lab-one/blob/master/mamp_gui_on.png "Servers on")